Ancient Method of Scriptural Study

 The term "PaRDeS" is actually an acronym formed from four Hebrew words, each representing a different level of interpretation:

-1. Peshat (פְּשָׁט)Literal or Simple Meaning
+1. Pashat (פְּשָׁט)Literal or Simple Meaning

-Peshat refers to the straightforward, plain meaning of the text.
+Pashat refers to the straightforward, plain meaning of the text.
 This is the simple interpretation you would derive by reading the words in their most basic sense, without looking for any hidden or deeper meanings.
 Most of Biblical teaching is done on this level, with great results to the hearers.

 2. Remez (רֶמֶז)Hint or Allusions Meaning